iamromulan/cellular-modem-wiki/README.md

 AT+QMAPWAC=1 will go back to AT+QMAPWAC=0

  - Disabling either IPPT methods AT+QMAPWAC=1 will go back to AT+QMAPWAC=0
+### Randomly no Internet while in IPPT mode
+Run`AT+QMAP="DHCPV4DNS","disable"` and see if it fixes it.
+Open an issue if not for discussion.
 ## Modem does not automatically connect at startup (Uncommon)

 Some are reporting that when you reboot the modem, it will start in CFUN=0 (minimal function) mode.
 To get it to connect, you need to issue `AT+CFUN=1`.